Paul Bishop Houses: Bishop Houses

-Harris died in 1872 and the property again underwent a series of changes.
-Nearby trees were removed and the small yard around the house was torn-up.
-The interior was gutted and during the next hundred years, the building served as a machine shop, garage and rooming house at various times.
-Windows were closed and new doors cut through the exterior walls.

-According to John Ross Robertson's Landmarks of Toronto (Volume I, 130–132), blacksmith Paul Bishop acquired the property on the corner of Duke (Adelaide) and Caroline (Sherbourne) Streets formerly belonging to Sheriff Jarvis where he erected the subject buildings in 1848.
-However, historical records indicate that Bishop actually acquired the subject property in 1841, with the house form buildings in place the following year.
-An 1842 Map of Toronto, which shows the site as developed, also supports this date.
+According to John Ross Robertson's Landmarks of Toronto, Bishop acquired the property in 1848.
+However, historical records indicate that Bishop actually acquired the property in 1841, and had the new house buildings in place the following year.
+An 1842 map of Toronto, which shows the site as developed, also supports this date.
 Robertson describes Bishop as a French Canadian blacksmith and wheelwright who "was the principal workman in his trade in the town, but eventually he failed in business and left Toronto".
 Initially renting the property, Bishop resided on-site in 1843.
 The next year, he sold the property to Malachy O'Donohue, a local landowner.
 O'Donohue retained the site until 1846.